• Skip to primary navigation

 The vivid colours of the West window highlight figures of the prophet, apostle and martyr and the wording from the early Christian hymn of praise, Te Deum, the title of which is taken from its opening Latin words, Te Deum laudamus, rendered as “Thee, O God, we praise”.

-The two three-panel windows were brought over from America around the time the church was built.
 The church’s benefactor as far as the windows are concerned was Mary Boreham, an American who came to the island some time before 1890 with her terminally-ill husband, Walter, an English lawyer who had been struck down with tuberculosis.

 This memorial stone for Walter Boreham was placed on the back wall of the church exterior during the construction work.
 It is directly beneath one of the stained-glass windows so generously donated by his widow, Mary.